Zerobeings/learn/README.md

                     "</div>" +
                     "</div>";

-JSON.stringify(contentstring)
+console.log(JSON.stringify(contentstring))

 ```
-After you have generated your contentstring, you are ready to create your metadata file!
+After you have generated your contentstring, copy and paste that in a place for later use.
+You are now ready to create your metadata file!
 Your metadata must follow this format to render properly on Market gm ☕️.

 > The "centerpoint" and "Loc" values do not need to be the same, but it could problematic if the NFT is far from the centerpoint.
 Market gm ☕️
 > uses a zoom = 11.
 The centerpoint is important when displaying multiple NFTs on a single map.
 It is ideal to set your centerpoint at the center of the cluster of your location data.